 If you or your loved one has been diagnosed with Down Syndrome and you need to apply for benefits, contact the law firm of Phillips Disability.
-Our experienced disability attorneys will walk you through the application process or help you file an appeal if you were denied disability.
+Our knowledgeable disability advocates will walk you through the application process or help you file an appeal if you were denied disability.

 Schedule your free consultation by calling 1-800-503-2000 today.